Workout Injuries: 4 Simple Ways To Avoid Them

 Alexandra Morgan Carrasco ‧ American soccer player for the Orlando Pride

-If you are trying to lose some weight, you may be starting to work out a few times a week or even every day.
+If you are trying to lose some weight, you may start to work out a few times a week or even every day.
 This can put a lot of stress on your body, and if you are not careful, you could injure yourself severely.
 You can learn more about common workout injuries and prevent this from happening, though, by taking these steps.

 #1.
 Warm Up Correctly

-You might even consider going for a jog, just to get your heart rate up.
+You might even consider going for a jog just to get your heart rate up.
 A proper warm-up can increase blood flow to your muscles, decreasing your chances of pulling or injuring something.

 #2.
 Do The Proper Technique

 One of the most common reasons for the workout injuries is because you are not using the right technique when doing exercise.
 This may cause you to pull a muscle, or even worse, fracture one of your bones.

 So if you don’t know how to do an exercise, it’s best to just ask someone that works at the gym like a personal trainer or experienced athlete.
 They can show you the correct form and can actually demonstrate to you what the exercise should look like.
 This is particularly helpful when you are doing squat and back exercises, as these muscles tend to get hurt the most.